hCaptcha/eth-kvstore/README.md

 A way to store key-value pairs tied to your ethereum address.

 ## Motivation
-Retrieving the public key of an ethereum address is impossible due to how address and public key is separately derived from the private key.
+Retrieving the public key of an ethereum address is impossible due to how address and public key are separately derived from the private key.

 We built this smart contract for our own needs to be able to map ethereum addresses to their corresponding public keys.